Student Awards

 Application Details

-- Have a current minimum academic average of a C+ (67%) or higher.
+- A minimum academic average of C+ (67%) is required.

-What to expect in the application form:
+What to expect in the application form

 You will be asked to provide the following information:

-- Current academic average
+- Current academic average.

-- Number of hours volunteered in your community during 2022
+- Number of hours volunteered in your community during 2025.

-- List the organizations that you volunteered with in 2022 and describe your involvement with each one
+- List the organizations that you volunteered with in 2025 and describe your involvement with each one

 - You can choose between writing an essay (Maximum 3,500 characters) or creating a short video.
 If submitting a video: